 And then if we include capital gains tax of 20%, then your after-tax quarterly income is ₱875 (1,093.75 – [1,093.75 x 20%]) and ₱8,750 (10,937.50 – [10,937.50 x 20%]).
 Your total income at the end of three years is ₱10,500 (875 x 4 quarters x 3 years) and ₱105,000 (8,750 x 4 quarters x 3 years, respectively.

 That means that the growth of your money is 10.50% in a span of three years.

 How can you invest in RTB 2020?

+Investing in this new offering from the government is quite easy.
 If the income computed above is good enough for you, then there are two ways to invest.

 You can acquire these RTBs through the internet by following the instructions below.
 Make sure that you have an existing account with Development Bank of the Philippines, Land Bank of the Philippines, or the First Metro Investment Corporation.

 - Go to the website of Bureau of Treasury and follow the link or go directly to the RTB portal.
 Read the information.